Skip to main content

 The quality control unit’s responsibilities are extensive and form the backbone of CGMP compliance.
 They are responsible for reviewing and approving all procedures, from cleaning and maintenance to production and process controls.
 They must review all production records to confirm that no errors occurred and that any deviations were properly documented and investigated.

 This meticulous record review ensures that the validated state of control was maintained throughout the compounding of a specific batch.
-The unit also oversees the program, analyzing the data to detect any trends that might indicate a loss of control, allowing for corrective action before product quality is compromised.
+The unit also oversees the environmental monitoring program, analyzing the data to detect any trends that might indicate a loss of control, allowing for corrective action before product quality is compromised.

 Validation the Scientific Proof of Process Control